Written thoughts

 I’ve brought home some lessons; however, funny enough, I still have that gut feeling to explore—to be alone in some random place in the world, with all possible options open.
 And without that feeling, I don’t think I would know what I know today.

 I've learned that the freedom we crave is ultimately within us, regardless of where we are.
-I’ve realized that the word freedom holds, for me, the values I am most drawn to and always aspire to embody: spontaneity—the act of doing something purely for the sake of doing, without overthinking; and fearlessness—the recognition that most of our fears are merely illusions.
+I’ve realized that the word freedom holds, for me, the values I am most drawn to and always aspire to embody: spontaneity—the act of doing something purely for the sake of doing, without overthinking.
+And fearlessness—the recognition that most of our fears are merely illusions.

 10 March 2025, Cascais